 From the formal viewpoint, we have not yet made any progress, since the $q_{k}$'s simply represent an arbitrary sequence of numbers, with only the condition of monotonicity.
 Their interpretation as quantiles, however, lends itself to the introduction of a flexible parametric family of distributions from which to select a suitable member $P$.
 We shall sometimes write $q_{k}(\theta)=Q(u_{k}; \theta)$ to emphasize the dependence on the parameter vector $\theta\in\Real^p$ which identifies a given distribution in the parametric family.

-It is widely recognized that, at least in the univariate context like the present one, flexible parametric families can be used to approximate closely an arbitrary distribution, except possibly very peculiar situations.
+It is widely recognized that, at least in the univariate context like the present one, flexible parametric families can be used to approximate closely an arbitrary continuous distribution, except possibly very peculiar situations.
 Some numerical evidence in this direction has been provided by \cite{solo:step:1978} using the Pearson system of curves, but the underlying idea applies more generally.
 For instance, \cite{hoaglin:1984} illustrates how the $g$-and-$h$ family can satisfactorily approximate a given target distribution, such as $\chi^{2}_{6}$ and Cauchy; the $g$-and-$h$ family will be recalled later.
 We shall return to the use of flexible parametric families in a short while.

-Before proceeding further, we summarize the essence of the proposal, which is as follows: (i)~adopt a flexible parametric family of continuous distributions; (ii)~select its member $P$ whose quantile values $q_{k}$'s are most effective at fitting the data under consideration; (iii)~optionally, these $q_{k}$ are transformed on the original scale to produce new working scores, for instance $(K+1)\,q_{k}$ for the basic scores $1,\dots,K$ considered above.
-In next two subsections, we discuss the more operational side of steps (i) and~(ii).
+Before proceeding further, we summarize the essence of the proposal, which is as follows: (i)~adopt a flexible parametric family of continuous distributions; (ii)~select its member $P$ whose quantile values $q_{k}$'s are most effective at fitting the data under consideration, and denote these quantiles by $q_{k}(\hat\theta)$; (iii)~optionally, these $q_{k}(\hat\theta)$ are transformed on the original scale to produce new working scores, for instance adopting $(K{+}1)\,q_{k}(\hat\theta)$ as the final scores.
+In next subsection, we discuss the more operational side of steps (i) and~(ii).